 As you wander the cobblestone streets, embrace a sense of childlike wonder:

-Here on Rua Augusta and also throughout the historic neighborhoods of Baixa Chiado, Bairro Alto, and Alfama.
-And indeed, across all of Lisboa and Greater Lisbon.
+Here on Rua Augusta and also throughout the historic neighborhoods of Baixa Chiado, Bairro Alto, Alfama, and indeed the entire Lisbon Metropolitan Area.

 Innumerable angels, stars, bows, hearts, and other designs illuminate Rua Augusta and adjacent avenues with resplendent delight.